catpea/poetry/db/poetry-0100.md

 all of a sudden!

 I thought I was attacked by some angry bees,<br>
-it turned out to be a mosquito who got me twice, in both my knees.
+it turned out to be a mosquito who got me twice, in both knees.

 To be fair, I wore my new short pants to be trendy,<br>
 but the little sucker didn't need to get me where I am so bendy.